-Job Description: Preschool Leader
+Job Description: Preschool Leader (Maternity Cover)

 Mini Cowpers Preschool, Birch Green

 Job title: Preschool Leader

 Responsible to: Chair of Committee

 Responsible for: Preschool staff, students and volunteers

 Purpose of the job: To provide safe, high quality education and care for preschool children.
 To fulfil legal and statutory requirements.
 To lead and manage staff on a day-to-day basis.
 To contribute to and to implement preschool policies.
 To ensure that all statutory, legal and setting obligations are followed and met.